This post may contain affiliate links.

 Additionally, make sure you’re not using any irritating products!
 No chemical exfoliants, sulfates, essential oils, acne treatments (unless prescribed by your doctor, of course).

 Stick with gentle, bland formulas.
 At least for now.
 Once your skin adjusts you will be able to introduce some of your other products back.
 But, remember, you don’t need a 20 step skincare routine!
 It’s best to stick with the basics.
+And if your skin gets dry, you can up your moisturizing game by slugging over tretinoin to help lock in moisture and treat dry skin.

 For more information about changing your skin routine for tretinoin, check out my tretinoin skincare guide here.